 We will shop your case at different insurance carriers and get you the best price.

 We work with many A+ rated insurance carriers specializing in covering high-risk clients like you.
 We will search for all those companies to get the best rate.
-We will match you up with the best final expense insurance companies that give the best rate.
+We will match you up with the best final expense insurance companies with the best rate.

 We will assist you in securing the coverage you need at a rate you can afford.
 So, if you are looking to build chart funeral insurance, or build chart burial insurance, or build chart life insurance, we can help.
 Fill out our quote form on this page or call us at (888) 862-9456, and we can give you accurate funeral insurance quotes.